humdingerb/OpenOriginPackage/README.md

 for [Haiku](https://www.haiku-os.org)

 '_Open Origin Package_' is a Tracker Add-On that finds the package(s) of any selected file(s) and opens it in the preferred application.
-By default that is HaikuDepot where you could uninstall the package, or look at its description or the 'Contents' tab to see what other files are part of that package and where they are.
+By default that is HaikuDepot where you can look at its description or the 'Contents' tab to see what other files are part of that package and where they are.

 In case files did not belong to any package, you're informed by an alert:

 ![Informative alert window](./artwork/Alert.png)

+A similar alert is shown if the origin package of a file has been uninstalled.

 ### Building and installing